 In both cases the Generating Unit or Power Generating Module is required to provide an automatic reduction in active power export at a minimum rate of 2% of output per 0.1 Hz deviation of system frequency above 50.4 Hz.

-4.3.4 If after all such measures have been taken, Grid Code OC6B and OC7.4.8.8 – OC7.4.8.11 provides for NGESO to issue instructions to Network Operators to disconnect Embedded Generation in order to curtail rising system frequency.
+4.3.4 If after all such measures have been taken, Grid Code OC6B and OC7.4.8.8 – OC7.4.8.11 provides for NESO to issue instructions to Network Operators to disconnect Embedded Generation in order to curtail rising system frequency.

 Automatic Schemes Against Voltage Collapse